kenxudk/yii2-dynamodb/README.md

 <a href="https://996.icu"><img src="https://img.shields.io/badge/link-996.icu-red.svg" alt="996.icu" /></a>
-# xdk-dynamodb
+# yii2-dynamodb
- a simple dynamodb operation wrapper class（一个简单的dynamodb操作封装类）
+ a simple dynamodb operation wrapper class
+ （一个简单的aws dynamodb操作封装类）
 # description

  Because I used the YII2 framework, the log is yii, and the AWS package is placed under the vender.
 The configuration file for this class is in params.php. as follows: